landonk89/HEVSuitMod/README.md

 Right now, this is very early in development.
 A few things work but it's buggy and unfinished.

+Working so far:
+* Inspecting your held weapon will play a voiceline identifying it.
+* Checking the chamber of your held weapon will play a voiceline matching the ammo type in it.
+* Heavy bleeds, light bleeds and fractures will play voicelines similar to those in Half-Life, more to come

 I am only slightly higher than a beginner when it comes to modding and coding in general, so I need to learn a lot more about Unity and EFT's systems to make this all work the way I want.
 Any contributions or advice are welcome, hopefully some talented people who love these two games as much as I do will stumble into this project and find interest!